brandur/sorg/content/articles/postgres-default.md

 !fig src="/assets/postgres-default/implementation.svg" caption="Fast column creation with existing rows loading defaults from pg_attribute."

-The new fields are only used as long as they have to be.
+The `pg_attribute` fields are only used as long as they have to be.
 If at any point the table is rewritten, Postgres takes the opportunity to insert the default value for every row and unset `atthasmissing` and `attmissingval`.

 Due to the relative simplicity of `attmissingval`, this optimization only works for default values that are